-Alternative 4 would result in a number of improvements throughout the project area, including restoration of Meeks Creek; removal of the marina, boat ramp, and marina office; construction of a paddlecraft launch; circulation improvements; multi-use paths; expansion of day use facilities; campground reconfiguration; parking improvements; upgrading or relocating utilities infrastructure; and replacement of the SR 89 bridge.
+Alternative 4 would result in a number of improvements throughout the project area, including restoration of Meeks Creek; removal of the marina, boat ramp, and marina office; construction of a moveable, universally accessible paddlecraft launch; circulation improvements; multi-use paths; expansion of day use facilities; campground reconfiguration; parking improvements; upgrading or relocating utilities infrastructure; and replacement of the SR 89 bridge.
 Construction and operation of these improvements could pose a risk for accidental release of hazardous materials during construction and operation of these facilities.

 As discussed above for Alternative 1, construction of Alternative 4 would also include soils testing and proper removal and disposal of any contaminated soils encountered.
 Although implementation of this alternative would add parking spaces, these are the same as existing uses in the project area, and implementation of Alternative 4 would not introduce any new types of uses to the project area such that new types of hazardous materials are introduced.
-Alternative 4 would comply with federal, state, and local regulatory requirements related to hazardous materials that would reduce or avoid the potential for exposure of the public or environment to hazards resulting from routine use, storage, or transport of hazardous materials or from accidental release or upset.
+Alternative 4 would reduce or avoid the potential for exposure of the public or environment to hazards resulting from routine use, storage, or transport of hazardous materials or from accidental release or upset.
 This impact would be less than significant.